• Skip to primary navigation

 What is a RF Sensor without Battery:

-RF sensor with no battery is wireless sensor which can find radio signals but not uses normal battery or other power.
+An RF sensor with no battery is a wireless sensor that can detect radio signals without using a normal battery or other power source.

-This kind of sensor are good for many uses like Internet of Things, factory work and checking environment.
+Also, this kind of sensor are good for many uses like internet of things, factory work and checking environment.

 Circuit Working: